 12. wingman: originally a term for a pilot who supports the leader of a flying formation, now also slang for someone who backs up a person who seeks to approach potential romantic or sexual partners.

-7 Responses to “12 More Military Terms Used in Civilian Contexts”
+7 thoughts on “12 More Military Terms Used in Civilian Contexts”

 5. picket: from French piquer (“pierce”), a group of soldiers assigned to guard a camp, or the action of doing so…